 On any day

 There were women carrying infants in their arms, some carrying laptops almost like their kids.
 Some carrying the huge shopping bags from famous markets like Chandni Chowk.
 And students carrying their bags with books.
 Another set of variety came in the footwear: from bathroom slippers to pencil heels.
 From bland slip-on to fancy colorful matching the dress chappals.
 From flat to high heeled, from the bare minimum to a style statement.
 How could I miss the bags women were carrying.
 That style, of course, depended on the purpose for which the bag is being carried.
-On an average, each woman carried 2.5 bags at least.
+On average, each woman carried 2.5 bags at least.
 This does not include the small pouches used to carry mobile phones, iPods, and wallets.

 Conservative to Ultra Modern

 There was this whole spectrum in that small space of dressing styles ranging from absolutely conservative to ultra modern.
 All this put together gave you enough to look at while you travel peacefully in a more or less predictable way.
 And for someone like me, it was a lesson in the current fashion trends.

 Women being women would often strike a conversation with each other.
 They would talk about the everyday things in their lives and about the latest news of their interest.
 The younger lot would be constantly on their mobiles and most of them carried 2 mobiles and an iPod.
 I often wondered at their dexterity to handle multiple devices at the same time; talking on one mobile, texting on the other and listening to music at the same time.
 While exchanging glances with friends around and almost talking through gestures.